 It can be a painful situation watching the herbs dying a slow death.
 That’s why I wanted to know what are the reasons for indoor herbs dying before I start to grow them.

-Your indoor herbs could be dying because they don’t have enough or too much sunlight, overwatering, or underwatering.
+Your indoor herbs are dying because they don’t have enough or too much sunlight, overwatering, or underwatering.
 The container you are growing them in could be too small.
 Or the herbs could be infested with pests and diseases.

 There’s a lot more that goes on when an indoor herb is dying and you can find some useful information below to find the problem and try to resolve it.